-A telecoil can be activated by your hearing care professional and accessed through one of the additional programmes.
+A telecoil can be activated by your hearing care professional and accessed through one of the additional programs.
 A telecoil picks up a telephone's magnetic signal and converts it to sound.
-An optional telephone programme may help to improve speech understanding on the telephone.
-When using a telecoil programme, the receiver of the telephone may need to be held closer to the hearing instrument.
-The hand-set of the telephone may need to be moved to slightly different positions in order to find the best reception.
+An optional telephone program may help to improve speech understanding on the telephone.
+When using a telecoil program, the receiver of the telephone may need to be held closer to the hearing instrument.
+The handset of the telephone may need to slightly different positions in order to find the best reception.